Academic Policies and Procedures

-Approval process: To have a non St. Thomas course(s) count toward the MS degree, a student must have an official transcript sent from the previous institution(s) directly to the GPS office and also submit a request in writing to the Director of GPS, Dr. Bhabani Misra, firstname.lastname@example.org or Assistant Director, Doug Stubeda, email@example.com requesting the transfer of the course(s) including a course description and if possible the syllabus from the course.
+Approval process: To have a non St. Thomas course(s) count toward the MS degree, a student must have an official transcript sent from the previous institution(s) directly to the GPS office and also submit a request in writing to the Associate Dean - Graduate Programs in Software and Engineering, Dr. Bhabani Misra, email@example.com or Program Manager, Laurie Dupont firstname.lastname@example.org requesting the transfer of the course(s) including a course description and if possible the syllabus from the course.
 Students will be notified in writing of the decision regarding transfer credits.
 Accepted transfer credits will reduce the number of electives required for the degree.

 Tuition Payment Plans and Refunds